-Mobilization shall include, but not be limited to: moving personnel, plant, and equipment to the Site; arranging for necessary Site utilities; establishing camps, shops, offices and administrative facilities; and obtaining all required permits, licenses, and other regulatory authorizations required for the construction of the Project.
+Mobilization shall include, but not be limited to: moving personnel, plant, and equipment to the Site; arranging for necessary Site utilities; establishing camps, shops, offices and administrative facilities; and obtaining all required permits, licenses, and other regulatory authorizations required for the and obtaining building permits for construction of the Project.
+Employer will prepare and make application for Development Consent for the Project with Contractor providing details of plant design and equipment to be installed.